Getting Started

 On Ubuntu it's simply called "mercurial".

-For MS-Windows you can download from this web page.
+For MS-Windows you can download mercurial from this web page.
+If you have no

 Prerequisite: You need a compiler and development environment

-Depending on your system this may already be there or you need to install.
+Depending on your system it may already be there or you need to install.

-For Ubuntu you would need packages gcc and libc6-dev.
+For Ubuntu you would need packages clang (It's faster than gcc), tcmalloc_minimal and

-For MS-Windows you need to install MingW, see this web page.
+For MS-Windows you should install MinGW, see this web page.
+You can use

 For threading support (including the HTTP server), you need a pthreads library.